 GLEIF and Data Foundation: Comprehensive Entity ID for U.S. Federal Government

 Over the past years, regulators in many jurisdictions have mandated the use of the Legal Entity Identifier (LEI) to evaluate risk, take corrective steps, minimize market abuse and improve the accuracy of financial data.
-The LEI Regulatory Oversight Committee (LEI ROC), representing public authorities from around the globe that are together committed to increasing transparency in financial markets, recommends that each individual jurisdiction consider adopting an LEI strategy that meets their needs.
-The LEI ROC progress report published in April 2018 points out that this could “help overcome the existence of several domestic identifiers covering different types of entities” and “allow countries to leverage the infrastructure developed by the [Global LEI System]”.
+The Regulatory Oversight Committee (ROC), representing public authorities from around the globe that are together committed to increasing transparency in financial markets, recommends that each individual jurisdiction consider adopting an LEI strategy that meets their needs.
+The ROC progress report published in April 2018 points out that this could “help overcome the existence of several domestic identifiers covering different types of entities” and “allow countries to leverage the infrastructure developed by the [Global LEI System]”.

 In light of this premise, the Global Legal Entity Identifier Foundation (GLEIF) and the U.S.-based Data Foundation have joined forces to explore how LEI adoption by U.S. federal agencies could streamline entity identification and produce benefits within and beyond financial markets.
 To this end, we have carried out comprehensive research on the entity identification systems currently deployed across the U.S. government.
 Based on the research findings, GLEIF and Data Foundation published the report titled ‘Envisioning Comprehensive Entity Identification for the U.S. Federal Government’ available for download below.